This guide contains resources, tips, and samples to help you become a better writer. See also our Blog. Contact Us.

 for more information

-The Writing Showcase celebrates outstanding student writing.
+The Writing Showcase celebrates outstanding writing of SNL graduate and undergraduate students.
 If you received an A on a paper or glowing feedback on an ILP

 , fill out an application and submit your work